Australian and New Zealand Ombudsman Association

 “Financial Services” has officially been added to the name of the consumer dispute resolution scheme which resolves insurance and financial services complaints.
 “When the Insurance & Savings Ombudsman Scheme reached its 20th anniversary, it was time to make this change and become the Insurance & Financial Services Ombudsman Scheme,” says Karen Stevens, Insurance & Financial Services Ombudsman.
 “This more accurately reflects our expanded membership and the range of complaints we now resolve.”
 Originally established by the insurance industry as an independent dispute resolution scheme for its customers, the IFSO Scheme now has over 4,000 Participants from across the financial services sector and resolves complaints about: insurance, investments, loans and credit, superannuation, financial advice and foreign exchange.

-Communications issues in regional Australia
+Australia: Communications issues in regional Australia

 Telecommunications Industry Ombudsman – October 2015